Torizon Cloud API (Beta)

 Make sure you follow best practices for securely storing credentials.
 Anyone with access to these credentials can send malicious software to all devices in the repository.

 Define the token lifetime during the creation of the API Client, according to your use case requirements.
 For instance, in CI/CD environments you should generate the token just before the API calls, using the securely stored keys.
 After the pipeline is completed, you don't need the token, so it can have a short lifetime.

-Torizon IDE Extension 2 brings built-in actions that use the Torizon Platform Services API to deploy your OS and application packages to devices or fleets.
+Torizon IDE Extension 2 brings built-in actions that use the Torizon Cloud API to deploy your OS and application packages to devices or fleets.
 The provided templates already come with a JSON schema for speeding up the configuration of your GitLab and GitHub CI environment.
 You can use this as an example to implement automation on other CI/CD environments.